gramaziokohler/compas_timber/docs/tutorials/grasshopper/show.rst

 .. image:: ../images/gh_show_topology_types.png
     :width: 20%

-Displays the type names of each joints in the assembly.
+Displays the topologies (L, T or X) that Compas Timber recognizes at each Joint